onsi/gomega/docs/index.md

 ### Adjusting Leaky Goroutine Reporting

-When `HaveLeaked` finds leaked goroutines, Gomega prints out a description of (only) the _leaked_ goroutines.
+When `HaveLeaked` finds leaked goroutines, `gleak` prints out a description of (only) the _leaked_ goroutines.
 This is different from panic output that contains backtraces of all goroutines.